JPAlary/SwiftRxInterceptor/README.md

 See the interceptors as a middleware between the source of your input object and its final destination.

 In this Swift implementation, two more things has been added:
-- Generic input and ouput: in the Okhttp implementation, the interceptor intercepts a **Request** and returns a **Response**.
+- Generic input.
-- Asynchronous process: the interceptor returns an Observable of `Ouput` object.
+- Asynchronous process: the interceptor returns an Observable of `Input` object.

 With Interceptors, you have:
 - clean and robust solution to handle: